- What standardized tests do you require as part of the application process?

 The New York City Board of Education provides free bus transportation (in Manhattan only) , to and from school for students in grades K–6, who live more than one-half mile from Nightingale.
 Most often the New York City Board of Education’s Office of Pupil Transportation is able to assign a bus stop for each student, but not always.
 Although this service does not pick up your daughter at your door, designated stops are usually within a few blocks of the student’s home.
 A parent or caregiver must meet the bus on the return trip in the afternoon.
 Families who live more than one-half mile from school but do not wish to utilize the Board of Education’s bus service may apply for a student Metrocard.
 Qualifying students in grades 7–12 are issued a student Metrocard.

-A morning bus from Brooklyn is also available for an additional cost.
+Morning buses from downtown Manhattan, Brooklyn, and the Bronx are also available for an additional cost.

-Nightingale made the decision to discontinue offering Advanced Placement courses, effective September 2017.
-Beginning in the 2017–2018 academic year, Upper School students will have the opportunity to enroll in a wide range of discipline-specific Advanced Courses designed by Nightingale’s outstanding faculty.
-All courses identified as Advanced Courses will have certain characteristics: a high level of academic rigor and intensity, opportunities for students to exhibit mastery in the subject area, and coursework and assessments that explore a range of applications of learning.
-The advanced nature of the courses will be indicated on a student's official transcript.
+In lieu of the Advanced Placement courses sponsored by the College Board, Upper School students have the opportunity to enroll in a wide range of discipline-specific Advanced Courses designed by Nightingale’s outstanding faculty.
+All courses identified as Advanced Courses have certain characteristics: a high level of academic rigor and intensity, opportunities for students to exhibit mastery in the subject area, and coursework and assessments that explore a range of applications of learning.
+The advanced nature of the courses is indicated on a student's official transcript.

 The Nightingale-Bamford School is located at 20 East 92nd Street, between Fifth and Madison Avenues.

 M1, M2, M3, or M4 to 92nd Street (uptown on Madison/downtown on Fifth).